osrf/gazebo_user_guide/src/started_components_world.md

 World {#started__components__world}
 ======================

-A World defines an environment and all the objects in the environment.
+A World defines an environment and all of the objects in the environment.
 A World is specified via [SDF](http://gazebosim.org/sdf), and can be edited and saved in the graphical interface.

 ## Running a World ##

-You can run a World, defined as an SDF file, from the command line using:
+You can run a World, defined by an SDF file, from the command line using:

     gazebo <world_file_name>

-You can find out the parameters to `gazebo` with the `-h` parameter:
+You can find out the command line arguments to `gazebo` with the `-h` argument:

     gazebo -h

-A useful parameter is to start simulation in a pause state:
+A useful parameter is to start simulation in a paused state:

     gazebo -u <world_file_name>